thejacobexpress/MeetingChauffeur/README.md

 - any corrections to previous meeting
 - key questions

-## Data used to tailor generations:
+## Data used to tailor generations for individuals:
 - Individual info
 - Group info
 - Which groups individuals are in